piotrszymaniec/looty/README.md

   - crafted mod, showing if item has crafted mod is fixed

 ## 0.2.1.79 (2021-01-15)
-Special thanks, again, to Traf27 for keeping Looty going!
+Special thanks, again, to piotrszymaniec for keeping Looty going!

 Design
 - Added dark theme! to easy strain on your eyes at night - switch is on the right side